Christina Gray

 Highlights

-Engaged in complex negotiations, working closely with Indigenous nations to affirm and implement self-governance rights.
+Engaged in complex negotiations, working closely with Indigenous nations to affirm and implement their section 35 rights.

 Provides legal guidance in addition to reserve process, assisting communities in expanding reserve lands in alignment with legal and community goals.

-Plays an active role in the implementation of Bill C-92, supporting Indigenous jurisdiction over child and family services to ensure they reflect cultural and community values.
+Plays an active role in the implementation of Bill C-92, supporting Indigenous jurisdiction over child and family services to ensure they reflect their Indigenous Laws, including cultural and community values.

-Assists Indigenous nations in law-making, creating legal frameworks that incorporate Indigenous laws that address the needs of today.
+Assists Indigenous nations in law-making, creating legal frameworks that incorporate Indigenous laws.

 Represents clients in various judicial bodies, including the Federal Court and Ontario Superior Court of Justice, emphasizing her expertise in administrative and constitutional law.

-Engaged in the development and support of Indigenous Protected and Conserved Areas (IPCAs), ensuring Indigenous stewardship over lands and natural resources to uphold ecological preservation and align with cultural values and practices.
+Engaged in the development and support of Indigenous Protected and Conserved Areas (IPCAs), ensuring Indigenous stewardship over lands and natural resources to uphold ecological preservation and align with Indigenous cultural values, including laws and practices.

 Publications